Apple Cider Donut Cake

-Make a concentrated apple cider solution by simmering down two cups of apple cider down to one cup.
-By reducing own the water content, we’ll have one cup of super-duper apple cider flavored liquid, which adds all the flavor we want without excess liquid.
+Make a concentrated apple cider solution by simmering two cups of apple cider down to one cup.
+By reducing out the water content, we’ll have one cup of super-duper apple cider-flavored liquid, which adds all the flavor we want without excess liquid.

-How to Make an Apple Cider Donut Cake
+Turning an Apple Cider Donut into a Cake

 One of the reasons I love bundt cakes so much is because they’re so easy to make, and this apple cider donut cake is no exception!

-All the other steps are standard for a cake: cream together butter and sugar, add eggs one at a time.
-Alternate adding dry ingredients (flour, baking soda, baking powder, cinnamon, cardamom, nutmeg and salt) with wet ingredients (apple cider, apple sauce, and vanilla extract).
+All the other steps are standard for a cake: cream together butter and sugar, and add eggs one at a time.
+Alternate adding dry ingredients (flour, baking soda, baking powder, cinnamon, cardamom, nutmeg, and salt) with wet ingredients (apple cider, apple sauce, and vanilla extract).